GEO-Protocol/specs-protocol/transactions/transactions.md

 1. If there is some free amount on requested trust line present, but it is less, than required — **accept reservation partially**:
       1. **Atomically** create [amount reservation](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#double-spending-prevention) on the trust line with specified neighbour for the **available** amount.
-      1. Similarly, to the previous case, sets timeout for the created reservation to ? seconds `todo: replace ? with real world seconds parameter from the source`.
+      1. Similarly, to the previous case, sets timeout for the created reservation to 30 seconds.
       1. Reports `approve` to the `Coordinator`, but with less amount reserved, than was requested;

 1. Reports `reject` to the `Coordinator` in case if